danrbueno/real_estate_data_pipeline/README.md

 # real_estate

-This Apache Airflow's based project does the follow tasks:
+This Apache Airflow's based project executes a data pipeline with the following tasks:

 1. Scrap data from Brasília, Brazil real estate rentals and sales websites.
 2. Save scraped data into JSON files, separating them by rentals or sales data.